 YOBC ENSEMBLE PLACEMENT for New & Returning Students

 YOBC strives to unite artistry and education to create enriching ensemble experiences for young musicians.
-We are fortunate to have more than 10 different ensembles at YOBC, and we aim to place students in the band or orchestra that will best help them succeed.
+We are fortunate to have many different ensembles at YOBC, and we aim to place students in the band or orchestra that will best help them succeed.
 Details about prerequisites for specific ensembles are available here.

 Auditions for New Students